pranavmarla/quantum-wordle/internal-use-only/design-notes.md

         - Regarding platform: Only tested on IBM Quantum Lab
         - Regarding input prompt bug: Not caused by my code, will require them to stop kernel and restart
         - Display settings: Due to large output size, to ensure all of it can be seen without scrolling, recommend reducing browser zoom to 100% and using a larger monitor.
 Otherwise, Jupyter notebook might forcefully jerk you around (scroll up/down)

+Feedback:

+    Available Letters is confusing:
+        Rename -> Unused
+        or
+        Only remove totally wrong letters

+        or
+        Don't print letters at all
+            - No, users need to see letters to know what their options are or
+        Rename to Unused , show all lettesr and highlight unused leters
+            - Perhaps by making used lowercase

+    Change letter order back to QWERTY order

+    Test:
+    Word guess with numbers, special chars, upper chars